Occupational fatality: Diseases & illnesses

 According to the WHO/ILO Joint Estimates of the Work-related Burden of Disease and Injury, 2000-2016: Global Monitoring Report, the majority of work-related deaths were due to respiratory and cardiovascular disease.
-We may not realize it but there are many workplaces in the world that are full of harmful products for people to inhale them.
+Although not always obvious, there are many workplaces in the world that are full of harmful inhalants.
 When this occurs, it leads to various diseases and illnesses that are fatal to humans.

-According to the World Health Organization, they found that diseases that are non-communicable accounted for the majority of occupational fatalities.
+The World Health Organization found that non-communicable diseases accounted for the majority of occupational fatalities.
 The actual percentage is said to be 81 percent.
-Some of the largest causes of death are things like chronic obstructive pulmonary disease that accounted for 450,00 deaths.
-Strokes accounted for 400,000 deaths and ischaemic heart disease was 350,000 deaths.
+Some of the largest causes of death are things like chronic obstructive pulmonary disease, which accounted for 450,000 deaths.
+Strokes accounted for 400,000 deaths and ischaemic heart disease totaled 350,000 deaths.
 The remaining 19 percent of deaths were related to occupational injuries that tallied to 360,000 deaths.
-The WHO did many studies and realized that there are many factors and reasons for these illnesses to be so prevalent.
-Most of them strictly come from being exposed in the workplace to things such as carcinogens, air pollution, asthmagens, and many more.
-Many of these deaths come from being exposed for long periods of time due to long work days.
+In several studies, the WHO determined that there are many factors and reasons for these illnesses to be so prevalent.
+Most of them strictly come from being exposed in the workplace to things such as carcinogens, air pollution, asthmagens, and other toxins.
+Many of these deaths come from long periods of exposure due to long workdays.

 Prevention

 Occupational fatalities are preventable.
-Prevention of occupational fatalities depends on the understanding that worker safety is not only the responsibility of the worker, but is the primary responsibility of the employer.
+Prevention of occupational fatalities depends on the understanding that worker safety is not only the responsibility of the worker, but is also the primary responsibility of the employer.
 Employers must train all employees in the appropriate safety procedures and maintain a safe working environment so that fatalities are less likely to occur.
 An occupational fatality is not just the fault of the deceased worker; instead, it is the combination of unsafe work environments, insufficient safety training, and negligible employee supervision that contribute fatal incidents.
-As a result, it is imperative that an employer address all the potential [risk] factors at the workplace and educate all employees in safe work practices and risk awareness.
+As a result, it is imperative that an employer address all the potential risk factors at the workplace and educate all employees in safe work practices and risk awareness.

 In order to perform adequate risk assessment of injuries that occur in the workplace, health and safety professionals use resources such as the Haddon Matrix.
 This model assesses the risks leading up to, during, and after a death in order to prevent future incidents of a similar nature.
 Employers and employees can learn how to identify risk factors in their work environment in order to avoid incidents that may result in death.